 We understand marine crane solutions which is why we supply systems that are capable of withstanding the harshest environments.
-Available features in include marine duty epoxy finishes as well as stainless steel construction.
+Available features include marine duty epoxy finishes as well as stainless steel construction.

 Our clean room offering if extensive.
-In industries such as chip manufacturing, medical, pharmaceutical etc. You can rely on Advanced to provide solutions that meet stringent clean room requirements
+In industries such as chip manufacturing, medical, pharmaceutical etc. You can rely on Advanced to provide solutions that meet stringent clean room requirements.

 We provide complete crane, hoist and various other lifting solutions to meet explosion proof specifications.